Temperature

 House reef

-The house reef just in front of the resort is easily dived from the jetty, with a great variety of fish, critters and a colorful coral garden.
+The house reef in front of the resort is easily dived from the jetty and features a great variety of fish, critters and a colorful coral garden.

 Night dives are convenient and productive, with the endemic Walking Shark often sighted.
-At times a school of Batfish reside under the pier, offering good photographic opportunities and often baby Blacktip sharks can be seen playfully hunting small fish in the shallows around the restaurant.
+At times, a school of Batfish resides under the pier, offering good photographic opportunities, and baby Blacktip Sharks can be seen playfully hunting small fish in the shallows around the restaurant.
 Dive sites

-One of Raja Ampat's most celebrated dive sites "The Passage", a winding river-like gap between Gam and Waigeo, is very near by.
-There is also the possibility to visit the famous Fam Islands with breathtaking viewpoints and very fishy dive sites.
+One of Raja Ampat's most celebrated dive sites «The Passage», a winding river-like gap between Gam and Waigeo, is very nearby.
+There is also the possibility to visit the famous Fam Islands with breathtaking views and dive sites with abundant fish life.
 Dive sites are reached within 5 - 70 minutes.
 Biodiversity

-During a typical week, it is possible to see varieties of schooling fish, Pygmy Seahorses, Nudibranchs and small critters, Wobbegong Sharks, Reef sharks, endemic Raja Ampat Walking Sharks (Bamboo Shark), Bumphead Parrotfishes, Turtles, Giant Trevallys, Barracudas, Manta Rays and almost every Reef fish and critter you can find in books.
-Of course you will also find some of the healthiest hard and soft corals, which are the reason that scientists have named Raja Ampat "the Earth’s richest seascape".
+During a typical week, it is possible to see many varieties of schooling fish, Pygmy Seahorses, Nudibranchs and small critters, Wobbegong Sharks, Reef Sharks, the endemic Raja Ampat Walking Shark (Bamboo Shark), Bumphead Parrotfishes, Turtles, Giant Trevallies, Barracudas, Manta Rays and almost every reef fish and critter you can find in books.
+Of course, you will also find some of the healthiest hard and soft corals, which are the reason that scientists have named Raja Ampat «the Earth’s richest seascape».
 Photography

-Raja Ampat is a real paradise for underwater photographers!
+Raja Ampat is a true paradise for underwater photographers!

-Since we have a huge variety of small critters, but also amazing coral seascapes, huge schools of fish and big animals like mantas and sharks, you can bring your macro and wide-angle lens.
-Or better both - then it is up to you to chose! :-) Safety
+Since we have a big variety of small critters, but also amazing coral seascapes, huge schools of fish and big animals such as Mantas and Sharks, you can bring both your macro and wide-angle lenses.
+And then decide every day which one to take along!
+Safety

 Special note: Travel insurance is NOT the same as dedicated Diving Insurance, which is specific to diving emergencies.
 Travel insurance may not cover emergency evacuation and DCS treatment.
 For more details and/or to become a member of DAN, contact Divers Alert Network in your area of the world: |